FlaxEngine/FlaxDocs/manual/get-started/prefabs/creating-prefabs.md

 ## Drag and Drop

-Another way to create a new prefab asset is by using the existing actors as an archetype.
+Another way to create a new prefab asset is by using existing actors as an archetype.
 To do this simply select the actor on a scene that you want to turn into a prefab and drag it into the *Content Window*.
 Specify its name and hit enter to confirm.
 Then double-click and edit your new asset.

 ![New Prefab Asset](media/new-prefab2.png)